yomidevs/yomitan-wiki/docs/other/supported-languages.md

 | Turkish        | tr   |
 | Vietnamese     | vi   |

-For more information on how to add or improve support for a language, please refer to the [language features documentation](./development/language-features.md).
+If you want to add or improve support for a language, consider looking at the [language features documentation at GitHub](https://github.com/themoeway/yomitan/blob/master/docs/development/language-features.md).